 Our team would love to hear both your encouragement and suggestions for improvement so please get in touch.
 We'd love for you to stay connected with all our latest news and events by following us on [Facebook, Instagram, Newsletter, Email, Website, YouTube etc].

-We are here to support our [staff and students/community] in any way we can.
-Thank you for being part of the [SCHOOL NAME] family.
+We are here to support our [members/visitors/community] in any way we can.
+Thank you for being part of the [FACILITY'S NAME] family.

 Send

 Social media messaging templates